developer-zebra/developer-zebra-site/src/stagenow/2-10/Profiles/wipedevice/index.md

 ### Setup Wizard Manual Bypass

-If the Android setup Wizard appears, it's possible to skip it by scanning one of the barcodes below during any phase of the wizard. **Supported on devices as indicated below**.
+If the Android setup Wizard appears, it's possible to skip it by scanning the barcode below during any phase of the wizard. **Supported on devices as indicated below**.

 **Support Notes**: